RonasIT/laravel-project-initializator/tests/fixtures/InitCommandTest/partial_readme_with_telescope.md

-# MyApp
+# My App

-This project implements an API for the MyApp Web app.
+This project implements an API for the My App Web app.

 ## Project Resources & Contacts